The Numbers Band

 The Numbers Band (a.k.a.
-15-60-75) is an American blues rock and experimental rock band formed in Kent, Ohio, United States in 1969.
+15-60-75) is an American blues rock and experimental rock band formed in Kent, Ohio in 1969.
 It is part of the locally-based Akron Sound.

 Career

 The original personnel were Robert Kidney (guitar, lead vocals); Terry Hynde, brother of the Pretenders' Chrissie Hynde (saxophone), Hank Smith (guitar, keyboards); Greg Colbert (bass); and Tim Hutson (drums).
 They premiered as a live act at the local nightspot The Kove in July 1970.
 Later, they incorporated jazzy influences as well and they have stuck with their sound ever since.

 By 1972, Gerald Casale, future co-founder of Devo (bass), and David Robinson were added to the lineup.
 Casale was thrown out after wearing a monkey mask onstage.
 Due to interior pressures, Kidney terminated the project by year's end and joined his brother Jack's band, King of Hearts.
 However, King of Hearts reformed as a new Numbers Band a few weeks later with a retooled lineup that consisted of the Kidney brothers, Hynde, Drake Gleason (bass) and Jay Brown (drums).
 After two years of playing gigs, Brown left the band and Robinson came back.
 Michael Stacey (guitar), was added before the cutting of their 1976 live album Jimmy Bell's Still in Town.
 By 1977, bassist Gleason had been replaced by Chris Butler, later of Tin Huey and The Waitresses.
 Butler would later be replaced by bassist Bart Johnson.
 The Numbers Band, like most of the other Ohioans, never became renowned nationally and were not signed by the major labels.

 In 1982, the band released its second album, 15 60 75 The Numbers Band 2, which was its first studio recording.
 The next year, its single, "Here in the Life", was released through Pere Ubu's David Thomas' label, Hearpen.
 Fred Tribuzzo later took over the bass playing from Johnson.

 The Golden Palominos did their own rendition of the Kidney composition "The Animal Speaks" from Jimmy Bell in 1985.
 Robert Kidney toured with the Palominos the following year.

 The third Numbers Band album, Among The Wandering, was released in 1987.
 Despite some local success and radio airplay of the single "High Heels Are Dangerous", they remained only locally known.
 Stacey left in February 1989 and was not replaced.
 In 1990, Robert Kidney received a kidney transplant, necessitated by a birth defect and complicated by years of hard living.
 Blues by the Numbers, their second live album, showed up the following year, as did the retrospective, 15 60 75 Twenty.
 A new studio effort, Hotwire, was released in 1992.